Ryyk/recipe-app-api/README.md

 - A tool that allows to run a docker image easly from the project location and helps managing different containers.
 - Docker Compose, “a tool for defining and running complex applications with Docker.
 With Compose, you define a multi-container application in a single file, then spin your application up in a single command which does everything that needs to be done to get it running.”
 All of that can be done by Docker Compose in the scope of a single host.
 In that sense, its concept is very similar to Kubernetes pods.
 For multi-host deployment, you should use more advanced solutions, like Apache Mesos or a complete Google Kubernetes architecture.
-- A docker image can be run by multiple containers.
 - Allow to easily manage the different services that make the project, for instance the python application and the database.
 - version: "3" - Version of the docker compose
 - "context: ." - Current directory to run docker compose.
 Where the dockerfile is.